How to Fix Adobe CEF Helper High Memory or CPU Usage?

 1. Repair Adobe Creative Cloud

-The issue is most likely to occur when the Adobe Creative Cloud files are broken or damaged by third-party programs.
-Therefore, try repairing Adobe Creative Cloud by following the instructions below to fix this issue:
+This issue is most likely to occur when Adobe Creative Cloud files are damaged or have been interfered with by other programs.
+Try repairing Adobe Creative Cloud to see if the problem is fixed.

-1. Download the Creative Cloud Uninstaller from the link according to the Windows version
+1. Download the Creative Cloud Uninstaller from the link according to your Windows version.

 Extracting Creative Cloud Uninstaller